Center for Teaching and Learning

 The Center is pleased to offer three faculty reading groups this fall.
 Groups will read a book focused on teaching in higher education and discuss it during four meetings with a facilitator.
 Two groups are offered in Macon and one in Atlanta.
-Read the descriptions below and apply for a seat.
+Please read the descriptions below and register for a seat.
 Because books will be provided to group members, groups will be small in number but productive in discussion.

-This group, led by Dr. Elizabeth Harper, Assistant Professor of English in the College of Liberal Arts, will meet on four selected Thursdays from 12:00-1:00, with grace and good cheer if members need to arrive a little late or leave a little early.
+This group, led by Dr. Elizabeth Harper, Assistant Professor of English in the College of Liberal Arts, will meet on four selected Thursdays in October and November from 12:00-1:00, with grace and good cheer if members need to arrive a little late or leave a little early for class.
 Meetings will be held in a central location on the Macon campus, with the room TBA.

 MACON: Teaching Naked: How Moving Technology Out of Your College Classroom Will Improve Student Learning by Jose Antonio Bowen

-This group, led by Alana Alvarez, Assistant Professor in the Department of Foreign Languages, will meet on four selected Fridays from 12:00-1:00 with similar grace and good cheer about the meeting time.
+This group, led by Alana Alvarez, Assistant Professor in the Department of Foreign Languages, will meet on four selected Fridays in October and November from 1:00-2:00 with similar grace and good cheer about the meeting time.
 Meetings will be held in a central location on the Macon campus, with the room TBA.
 Discussion will focus on the teaching techniques featured in Bowen's book and how they can be applied to our Mercer classrooms.